danny0838/PyWebScrapBook/webscrapbook/resources/config.md

 Set true to launch the browser when the server starts, and false otherwise.

-(default: true)
+(default: `true`)

 ### [browser] section

-The [browser] section defines the desired browser to launch when needed.
+The `[browser]` section defines the desired browser to launch when needed.
 The browser is launched when, for example, the server starts.

 #### `command`

 The browser path with CLI arguments to launch.
-Use "%s" to represent the URL and append "&" at end to launch browser in the background, which is generally preferred to avoid interruption.
+Use `%s` to represent the URL and append `&` at end to launch browser in the background, which is generally preferred to avoid interruption.
 Empty to use system default browser.

 Example: